PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-12 05:16:57
+Last updated: 2024-04-12 05:17:30
-Random Quote: Ted: "What do you say?"Robin: "Yes!
-No!
-I don't know..."Ted: "Those are the three options." - Ted Mosby
+Random Quote: Sam: "How do you know about Gandalf?"
+Bucky: "I read 'The Hobbit' in 1937, when it first came out." - Bucky Barnes